One- and Two-point Source Statistics from the LOFAR Two-metre Sky Survey First Data Release: Conclusions

 For the value-added source catalogue we showed that the simplest compound Poisson distribution in which each cluster contains a random number of objects that are again Poisson distributed fits the data very well.
 A possible explanation for that finding is that this is due to multiple component radio sources, but here the reader should be aware that the statistical test is not able to distinguish real multi-component sources, e.g. lobes of radio galaxies, from a SFG with a radio artefact in its vicinity or a group of SFGs.
 As the deviation from the Poisson distribution is strongest below flux densities of 1 mJy, it is unlikely that all of the clustering is due to real radio sources, at least some of that clustering might still be due to artefacts, as presumably the reliability of the LoTSS-DR1 value-added source catalogue reduces when the noise level is approached.
 This hypothesis is also supported by the reduction of $n_c$ when only sources with photometric redshift information are used in the data analysis.
-The clearly detected deviation from the Poisson distribution suggest an additional contribution to the observed large variance of counts of sub-mJy radio sources at higher frequencies, additional to cosmic variance and sample variance \citep{Heywood2013}.
+Presumably, fluctuations of the flux density scale between individual pointings also give rise to deviations from a Poissonian source distribution.
+A significant increase of the number of pointings in DR2 will allow us to study this issue in detail.
+The clearly detected deviation from the Poisson distribution suggests an additional contribution to the observed large variance of counts of sub-mJy radio sources at higher frequencies, additional to cosmic variance and sample variance \citep{Heywood2013}.

 We further studied the differential source counts of LoTSS-DR1 and compared them to other data at low radio frequencies.
-They are in good agreement above 1 mJy and follow the expectations from the SKADS simulations.
+They are in good agreement above 1 mJy and follow the expectations from the SKADS and T-RECS simulations.
 The photometric redshift estimates for about half of all radio sources obtained from crossmatching with optical and infra-red observations allow us to get a first impression of the redshift distribution of the LoTSS-DR1 sample.
 It will be important to figure out how representative they are also for the other half of the sample.
 An important step forward in that respect will be the WEAVE-LOFAR survey, which will obtain about a million spectroscopic redshifts.